Last update: January 20, 2021

 Avoid recursive file transfers, especially those involving many small files.
 Create a tar archive before transfers.
 This is especially true when transferring files to or from Ranch.

-When you submit a job to the scheduler, don't ask for more time than you really need.
-The scheduler will have an easier time finding a slot for the 2 hours you need than the 24 hours you request.
+Request Only the Resources You Need Make sure your job scripts request only the resources that are needed for that job.
+Don't ask for more time or more nodes than you really need.
+The scheduler will have an easier time finding a slot for a job requesting 2 nodes for 2 hours, than for a job requesting 4 nodes for 24 hours.
 This means shorter queue waits times for you and everybody else.

 Test your submission scripts.
 Start small: make sure everything works on 2 nodes before you try 20.
 Work out submission bugs and kinks with 5 minute jobs that won't wait long in the queue and involve short, simple substitutes for your real workload: simple test problems;